LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 .. figure:: figures/http-method-selector.png
    :alt: Opening the Postman HTTP method dropdown menu

-   Opening the Postman HTTP method dropdown menu
+   The dropdown menu contains all of the HTTP request types available to send

 Next to the request method type, enter the request URL where the API request should be sent: ``http://localhost:5000/api/events``.